IndigoOliveSoftware/XamarinWPFSamples/AndroidReadMe.md

 # IndigoOliveWPFVISX.vsix and Android

-If you use the IndigoOliveWPFVISX.vsix MasterDetailPCLMaps installer and you run Xamarin.Forms version 2.3.4.231 you will need to adjust the Android app as follows:
+If you use the IndigoOliveWPFVSIX.vsix MasterDetailPCLMaps installer and you run Xamarin.Forms version 2.3.4.231(Default).
+If you change to a newer version you will need to adjust the Android app as follows:

 ## AndroidManifest.xml

-In the AndroidManifest.xml about line 30 you need to comment out the following line:
+In the AndroidManifest.xml about line 30 you need to un-comment the following line:

     <meta-data android:name="com.google.android.gms.version" android:value="@integer/google_play_services_version" />

 ## CustomMapRenderer

-### Comment out this section on or about line 25:
+### Un-Comment this section on or about line 25:

     public CustomMapRenderer(Context context) : base(context) {
         AutoPackage = false;
     }

-### Comment out the line on or about line 54:
+### Un-Comment the line on or about line 54:

     protected override void OnMapReady(GoogleMap googleMap)

-### Un-Comment the line on or about line 55:
+### Comment out the line on or about line 55:

     public void OnMapReady (GoogleMap googleMap)

+# MyProject.Android

 ### on or about line 129